 The distinctive backgrounds and expertise of Gordon’s Political Science, History and Philosophy Department faculty will provide you with wide-ranging exposure to the major movements in the history of philosophy.
 You’ll study figures like Socrates, St. Augustine and Kierkegaard, and issues like the problem of suffering and what it means to live a good life.
 You will also engage with a community of Christian scholars who will introduce you to a life-long dialogue on crucial contemporary questions.

 Because you will hone your ability to think and write clearly, uncover hidden assumptions, explain complexity, make connections and evaluate and construct nuanced arguments, the study of philosophy is excellent preparation for a wide variety of graduate programs, and vocations including:

 GO THE EXTRA MILE

-To cap your philosophy major, complete an honors thesis during your senior year.
+To cap your philosophy studies, complete an integrated honors thesis during your senior year.
 And our proximity to Boston affords you the opportunity to take advantage of lectures and resources there.

-Gordon’s Philosophy Department has a special relationship with the following global education programs:
+Gordon’s Political Science, History and Philosophy Department has a special relationship with the following global education programs:

 Dr. Mark Gedney, Chair